 The base and index value can be specified in one of sixteen available general-purpose registers in most cases.
-See Chapter 2 of the IA-32 Intel Architecture Software Developer's Manual, Volume 2A for details.
+See Chapter 2, "Instruction Format," in the IA-32 Intel® Architecture Software Developer's Manual, Volume 3A.

 The following unique combination of address components is also available.